TheHive-Project/CortexDocs/analyzer_requirements.md

 Finally, if you secured your API calls thanks to HTTPS, using a custom CA, you can specify it in the `cert_path` parameter (`/etc/ssl/certs/my-custom-ca.pem`).
 Alternatively, you can disable TLS certificate verification setting the `cert_check` parameter to false.

+### CyberChef

+[CyberChef](https://gchq.github.io/CyberChef/) is a simple, intuitive web app for carrying out all manner of “cyber” operations within a web browser.

+This analyzer connects to a CyberChef-server and comes in 3 flavors:

+- **CyberChef_FromBase64**, that takes Base64 strings as input for CyberChef-server
+- **CyberChef_FromCharCode**, that takes CharCode as input for CyberChef-server and run this recipe
+- **CyberChef_FromHex** , that takes Hex strings as input for CyberChef-server

+#### Requirements

+Alll you need to run this analyzer,  is the URL to an instance of  [CyberChef-Server](https://github.com/gchq/CyberChef-server) as the value to the `url` parameter.

 ### Cybercrime-Tracker
 Use the [Cybercrime-tracker.net](http://cybercrime-tracker.net/) service to assess whether an IP address, URL, domain, or FQDN has a C2 (Command & Control) entry in its database.